gadogttas/discord-key-bot/README.md

 Remove a key or url and send to you in a PM (Do this in a private message)

-The bot currently supports key parsing for:
+The bot currently supports keys for:
 - gog
 - steam
 - playstation
 - origin
 - uplay
-- url (Such as humble gift links)
+- xbox
+- switch
+- windows

 ## Guild Commands